Snowshoeing Basics: Overview of Modern Snowshoes

 Snowshoes are sized according to your weight.
 So, don’t forget to include the weight of your clothes and whatever other winter gear you’ll be carrying when snowshoeing.

 Smaller snowshoes are easier to manage.
-However, you should’t have trouble operating snowshoes so long as you’re weight is relative to your size.
+However, you shouldn’t have trouble operating snowshoes so long as you’re weight is relative to your size.
 For example, you’re not 10 feet tall and weigh 100 lbs or 3 feet tall and weigh 300 lbs.

 Footwear for Snowshoeing

-Finding appropriate footwear for use when snowshoeing can actually be a bit of a challenge.
+Finding appropriate footwear for use when snowshoeing can be a bit of a challenge.
 I know many people who live in snow country that don’t own a dedicated athletic snow boot.

 Instead, they have either heavy-duty hiking boots or a Sorel-type snow boot.
 Although you can use either when snowshoeing, I prefer an actual snow boot designed for use during aerobic winter activities.
 Don’t get me wrong, I have a pair of Sorels that I’ve owned since 1996.
 And, they’re fantastic when I’m shoveling or blowing snow from my driveway.
 But, they’re too soft and bulky for me when traveling deep into the snowy backcountry on snowshoes.